 In deciding how a scheme investment will be taxed you need to consider:

-As a condition of getting tax relief the government want pension schemes to use their funds to provide certain benefits, such as a pension for life.
-The tax rules define these benefits as authorised payments and specify the conditions that need to be met for payments to be authorised.
+As a condition for providing tax reliefs to pension schemes, the government wants them to use their funds to provide you with certain benefits such as a pension for life.
+The tax rules refer to these benefits as authorised payments and specify the conditions that need to be met for payments to be authorised.
 Any other payment is classed as unauthorised and tax charges are payable.

 Certain scheme transactions are also unauthorised payments.